University of Wisconsin – Madison

-Andrew Quanbeck, PhD is an assistant professor in the University of Wisconsin’s Department of Family Medicine and Community Health and an honorary associate of the University of Wisconsin’s Department of Industrial & Systems Engineering.
-In 2014, he was selected to join the National Academy of Engineering’s Frontiers of Engineering Symposium, which brings together 100 of the nation’s leading engineers between the ages of 30-45 from industry, government, and academia to discuss cutting-edge engineering research.
-Dr. Quanbeck’s research draws upon concepts from systems engineering in developing innovative approaches to the implementation of evidence-based practices in healthcare.
+Andrew Quanbeck, PhD, is an assistant professor in the University of Wisconsin’s Department of Family Medicine and Community Health and an honorary associate of the University of Wisconsin’s Department of Industrial & Systems Engineering.
+He heads the Implementation Science and Engineering Lab at the University of Wisconsin (isel.wisc.edu).
+Dr. Quanbeck’s research draws upon concepts from systems engineering in developing innovative approaches to implementing evidence-based practices in healthcare.
 His research focuses specifically on the prevention and treatment of substance use disorders in primary care settings.
-He is the principal investigator on two grants from the National Institute on Drug Abuse (NIDA) and is currently the principal investigator on two NIH R01 grants.
+He has been the principal investigator on K01, R34, and R13 grants from the National Institute on Drug Abuse (NIDA) and is currently the principal investigator on two NIH R01 grants.
 One study, funded by the National Institute for Alcohol Abuse and Alcoholism (NIAAA) from 2018 – 2023, investigates the use of mobile health technology among patients in primary care who wish to reduce their alcohol consumption.
 The other study, funded by NIDA (also from 2018 – 2023) uses an innovative blend of implementation strategies named “systems consultation” to promote the use of clinical guidelines for opioid prescribing.
 Dr. Quanbeck has authored 29 peer-reviewed papers.